NY Long Island awarded $2.25M for water quality improvements

 The first installment in a multi-year anticipated partnership with the Long Island Sound Study significantly increases resources to replace outdated septic systems in Suffolk and Nassau counties.

-Programs via the Suffolk County Reclaim Our Water Initiative and Nassau County’s Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) incentivize eligible property owners to replace cesspools and failing or inadequate septic systems and to install more environmentally effective systems that remove more nitrogen than a conventional septic system.
+Programs via the Suffolk County Reclaim Our Water Initiative and Nassau County’s Septic Environmental Program to Improve Cleanliness (S.E.P.T.I.C.) incentivize eligible property owners to replace cesspools and failing or inadequate septic systems.
+Instead, owners will install more systems that more effectively remove more nitrogen than conventional septic systems.

 Over five years, an anticipated $8 million from the federal Bipartisan Infrastructure Law will help state- and locally-driven projects that improve water quality.